Jesse-Kerr/meetup_retentions/README.md

 *METHODS*

-1. For every event for a meetup group, get a list of the member IDs who RSVP'ed YES to it.
-Dive the list of members who returned by the list of members who ever attended.
+1. For a meetup group, create a list of all the people who ever attended one of its events.
+Select from this list only the members who returned.
+Divide the length of the returners list by the length of the attenders.

-2. This gives us a binomial distribution, consisting of many Bernoulli trials, each of which ask: Did the event attender return?
+2. Each member can be thought of as a single Bernoulli trial, where success is returning.
+We thus create a binomial distribution for each group.

 2. Take average of the groups for each Meetup category.